sailxjx/sundae/README.md

 # Changelog

+## 0.6.1
+- Add `req.getParams` function to get the original param given by user

 ## 0.6.0
 - Support stand alone application build with sundae
 - Set app.request/response to an constructor when using sundae without express